sgpinkus/my-vue-router/README.md

 # MY-VUE-ROUTER
-Simple alternative to vue-router, with %12 of the code and %7 of the features!
+Simple 250LOC single file alternative to vue-router, with many fewer features.

   - Simple flat routing table - no nested.
+  - No entry guards, no async, no name views, no ...
   - Using path-to-regexp for param parsing.
-  - No entry guards, no async, no global $route and $router, no named views, no other stuff.
   - Works transparently with #fragments.

 # USAGE